The Palm-Wine Drinkard: Criticism

 It was only later that the novel began to rise in the general estimation.
 Critics began to value Tutuola's literary style as a unique exploration of the possibilities of African folklore instead of the more typical realist imitation of European novels in African novels.
 One of the contributions Tutuola made was to "kill forever any idea that Africans are copyists of the cultures of other races".
 Tutuola was seen as a "pioneer of a new literary form, based on an ancient verbal style".
 Rather than seeing the book as mere pastiche, critics began to note that Tutuola had done a great deal "to impose an extraordinary unity upon his apparently random collection of traditional material" and that what may have started as "fragments of folklore, ritual and belief" had "all passed through the transmuting fire of an individual imagination".
 The Nigerian critic E. N. Obiechina argued that the narrator's "cosmopolitanism" enables him "to move freely through the rigidly partitioned world of the traditional folk-tale".
 In contrast to the works of an author like Kafka, he added, in which human beings are the impotent victims of inexorable fate, the narrator of The Palm Wine Drinkard "is the proud possessor of great magical powers with which he defies even Fate itself".
 The lack of resolution in the novel was also seen as more authentic, meant to enable group discussion in the same way that African riddles, proverbs and folktales did.
 Tutuola was no more ungrammatical than James Joyce or Mark Twain, whose use of dialect was more violent, others argued.
 The Nigerian novelist Chinua Achebe also defended Tutuola's work, stating that it could be read as a moral commentary on Western consumerism.

 Well aware of the criticism, Tutuola has stated that he had no regrets, "Probably if I had more education, that might change my writing or improve it or change it to another thing people would not admire.
 Well, I cannot say.
 Perhaps with higher education, I might not be as popular a writer.
 I might not write folktales.
 I might not take it as anything important.
 I would take it as superstition and not write in that line".
 He also added "I wrote The Palm-Wine Drinkard for the people of the other countries to read the Yoruba folklores. ...
 My purpose of writing is to make other people to understand more about Yoruba people and in fact they have already understood more than ever before".

 Legacy

 The Palm-Wine Drinkard was included on the "Big Jubilee Read" list of 70 books selected by a panel of experts, and announced by the BBC and The Reading Agency in April 2022, to celebrate Queen Elizabeth II's platinum jubilee in June 2022.
+It was also included on Time's list of 100 Best Fantasy Books of All Times.